LeandroSWR/InterviewTask/README.md

 item prices, and the ability to equip purchased outfits, which should be visible on the character.
 - [ ] Design a suitable UI for this prototype.
-- [ ] You may use pre-made art assets or create your own for this task.
-- [ ] Please provide 300-word documentation explaining the system, your thought
-process during the interview, and your personal assessment of your performance.
-Attach this as a PDF file to Github.

 ## Low Level Checklist